gerardo-m/gerardomiranda/src/content/journal/2024-02/entry3.md

 I am still working on it, so it is not actually working right now.
 I'm hoping I can finish it by the end of the day, if I got time to get some programming done today.

+#### Update

+In the end I did have some time to do some programming but not much so instead I just added the little arrow to the site, to go back to the top.